minad/paripari/README.md

 this idea coming up multiple times before (Trifecta after Attoparsec etc...).
 However this library provides both parsers out of the box with equivalent behaviour, in particular with respect to backtracking.

 Unlike Parsec and like Attoparsec, the parser combinators backtrack by default.
-To avoid bad error messages due to the backtracking the `commit :: MonadParser p => p a -> p a` parser combinator is provided, which raises the priority of the errors within the given branch.
+To avoid bad error messages due to the backtracking the `commit :: ChunkParser k p => p a -> p a` parser combinator is provided, which raises the priority of the errors within the given branch.
 Performance issues can be analyzed by debugging with the tracing parser, which prints messages when backtracking occurs.

 PariPari operates on strict `ByteString` and `Text`.
 If characters are parsed using the `char` and `satisfy` combinators, bytestrings are interpreted as UTF-8 and decoded on the fly.